Denver Child Relocation Lawyer

 After any divorce, uncontested divorce or legal separation involving children, either parent may seek modifications to the child custody or visitation arrangements, especially if one parent plans to move to a location that is beyond the distance accounted for in the current agreement.
-If a case involves fathers’ rights or grandparents’ rights in a relocation situation, the dedicated family law attorneys at Jones Law Firm, PC have the knowledge and skill to help clients understand their rights and fight to achieve their goals.
+If a case involves fathers’ rights or grandparents’ rights in a relocation situation, the dedicated child custody relocation attorneys at Jones Law Firm, PC, have the knowledge and skill to help clients understand their rights and fight to achieve their goals.

 Contact Jones Law Firm, PC, today to learn how we could help with your relocation case.